LaTeX-Package-Repositories/minitoc/README.md

 and version 1.3 or later is part of all distributions of LaTeX version 2003/12/01 or later.

-This work has the LPPL maintenance status "unmaintained".
+This work has the LPPL maintenance status "maintained".

 The list of all files belonging to the distribution is given in the file `minitoc.l'.